-The project aims to contribute to fighting discrimination that Roma face in accessing public services (such as social services, employment services or public housing) through developing, piloting and disseminating methods of data collection that can be easily implemented by NGOs and used to monitor discrimination in a regular and systematic way.
+The project aimed to contribute to fighting discrimination that Roma face in accessing public services through developing, piloting and disseminating methods of data collection that can be easily implemented by NGOs and used to monitor discrimination in a regular and systematic way.

 This project has received funding from the European Union’s Rights, Equality and Citizenship Programme (REC 2014-2020) under the grant agreement No. 881903.